ConnectionMaster/web.eyeo.com/pages/jobs/frontend-developer.md

 <? include jobs/header ?>

-Literally everything we do is [open source](https://hg.adblockplus.org).
-Anyone can contribute.
-If you join eyeo, you can do it for a living. eyeo is an equal opportunity employer, and encourages people of all genders, ethnicities, national origins, orientations, etc., to apply.

-We manage the business and development ends of Adblock Plus (the most popular browser extension ever) and Acceptable Ads (supported by most popular adblockers today).
-Most of our developers work remotely, so can you.
-If you'd prefer an office environment, we'll help you relocate to Cologne or Berlin, or pay for a coworking space in your vicinity.

-We’re looking for someone who is passionate about the web to help us prototype new products, update and maintain our existing frontend projects, and promote Adblock Plus in creative, non-intrusive ways.
-(And, if you feel like it, you can contribute to any of our other projects, or upstream on related open source projects.)

-### You need for this role
+**Everything we do is Free / Libre and Open Source and anyone can contribute.**

+### Who we are

+We create software that puts users in control over their online browsing experience.
+Our products, such as Adblock Plus, Adblock Browser and Flattr, help sustain and grow a fair, open web, because they give users control while providing user-friendly monetization.
+Our most popular product, Adblock Plus, is currently used on over 100 million devices.

+eyeo is headquartered in Cologne, Germany with satellite offices in Berlin and Malmö, Sweden.
+However, much of our team works remotely — and so can you.
+We offer relocation assistance should you wish to join us in Cologne or Berlin.

+### Job description

+We’re looking for a frontend developer to join our global team to help build websites.
+You should have exceptional attention to detail, favor minimalism and consistency.

+#### Responsibilities

+- Frontend maintenance
+- Frontend development
+- Frontend design review
+- Frontend technology consulting
+- Issue management

+#### Candidate qualifications

-- A deep understanding of how the web works, including HTTP, HTML, CSS, JavaScript, browser quirks, security, and performance
+- A deep understanding of how the web works, including experience in HTML5, CSS, JavaScript, browser quirks, security and performance
-- Experience running and developing on Free Software platforms like GNU/Linux
-- The ability to iterate and ship ideas quickly, with loose (at best) direction
+- Comfortable working with Git or Mercurial, Bash and Python.
+Experience working with Mercurial is ideal, but not required.
-- Basic knowledge of typography and website/application design
+- Basic knowledge of UI / UX and website / application design
-- Experience with Python would be a plus

-### All Jobs require

-- Excellent communication skills in English
+- Detail oriented (you notice holes and inconsistencies), problem solving and debugging skills
-- The ability to work and learn independently
+- Willingness to learn new technologies
-- High integrity

-When applying, please include a code sample or, preferably, references to open source projects you worked on.
+- Ability to communicate effectively via text chat (IRCCloud) and video conference (Bluejeans) in English
+- Ability to manage your own workload efficiently
+- Experience building several full-stack (frontend and backend), full-project (following a process start-to-finish), high-traffic (considering performance, security, accessibility, SEO, etc.) websites is a huge plus. -
+- Being part of a team that has done this is also a plus.

 <? include jobs/footer ?>